Student Life

 Campus Minister

 Fr.
-Roth is the parochial vicar at Saint Joseph Parish, Mechanicsburg as well as co-chaplain at Trinity.
-He spends a full school day a week chatting with Trinity students, ministering to them, and administering sacraments.
-Father Roth’s weekly presence, along with Father Matt, allows students to connect personally with a clergy member, access sacraments such as Reconciliation as needed, and embrace the role of Catholicism in their lives.
+Meinert is the parochial vicar at Saint Theresa Parish, New Cumberland, as well as chaplain at Trinity.
+He spends a full school day each week greeting Trinity students in and out of the classroom, ministering to them, and administering sacraments.
+Father Meinert’s weekly presence allows students to connect personally with a clergy member, access sacraments such as Reconciliation as needed, and embrace the gift of Catholicism in their lives.

 Ministries

 Beginning with Jesus’ 40 days in the desert and continuing with the example of countless saints, Catholics have a long history of retreating from the world for the purposes of reflection, refreshment, and education.
-At Trinity, our goal is to promote lifelong positive behaviors, including the habit of retreat and spiritual reflection.
+At Trinity, our goal is to promote virtuous character, including the habit of retreat and spiritual reflection.
 To this end, and with the purpose of connecting with classmates, deepening a relationship with God, and developing life skills, Trinity sponsors a required retreat for students each year.
 The retreats range in focus, purpose, and even length, but all promote stronger relationships with one another and with God.

 Senior Year